 Developing a new type of drug – recombinant polyclonal antibodies

-The HBV recombinant polyclonal drug product in development consists of more than 1,000 anti-HBV antibodies made in the laboratory by reproducing the antibodies generated during a natural immune response.
+The HBV recombinant polyclonal drug product in clinical development consists of more than 1,000 anti-HBV antibodies made in the laboratory by reproducing the antibodies generated during a natural immune response.
 This approach could ensure that the therapy covers the large diversity of circulating HBV variants, given that the diversity of antibodies is selected and manufactured in the laboratory and does not need to be isolated from plasma.

 1 Serra A, Marzo N, Pons B, Maduell P, López M, Grancha S. Characterization of antibodies in human immunoglobulin products from different regions worldwide.
 Int J Infect Dis.
 2021;104:610-616. doi:10.1016/j.ijid.2021.01.034